UniversalDependencies/docs/_pcm-dep/parataxis.md

 udver: '2'
 ---

-Naija does not uses `parataxis` as such but splits it into six subrelations:
+Naija does not uses `parataxis` as such, but splits it into six subrelations:

 + [parataxis:conj]() : for juxtaposed clauses